barojin/react-resume/README.md

 - There are files uploaded in github repo but not deployed to Amplify.
 ### Solution
 - Downsiz the image file from 8MB to 512KB

+## 4.
+### Issue
+- emailjs works on local but didn't on server
+### Suspect
+- yarn might not work with emailjs, because .yml file for docker using the yarn not npm.
+- There will be a email service on AWS in a serverless lambda way

+### Solution